open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-search/README.md

 ### Listening to events

 To listen to the events `onSelect` and `onClear`, provide optional callback functions to the component.
 In case of the `onSelect` event, you can access the entered coordinate from the parameter `CoordsSelectEvent`.
+The `onSelect` event gets called if you enter the input or if there is input and you select an projection.
+With the `onSelect` option, you can set an callback function that gets called if the clear button is clicked.

 ```tsx
 <CoordinateSearch